LaurensScheldeman/TwitchBot/README.md

         seed = int((datetime.now() - datetime(1970,1,1)).total_seconds())
         random.seed(seed)
         return str(random.randint(min_, max_))

-    except:
-        return "Please use the command correctly: !randomNumber [min] [max]"
 ```

 And now if somebody types `!randomNumber 5 10` into the chat, the bot will respond with a pseudo-random number between 5 and 10.